Issue: Defective artificial hip implants

-- In addition to our experienced lawyers, we have a team of researchers, legal assistants, and case clerks who assist our clients.
-Lieff Cabraser also employs five full-time nurses, with decades of experience working with patients.
+- We have a team of researchers, legal assistants, and case clerks who assist our clients.

 - In addition to offering our clients the advantages and resources that only a national injury law firm can provide, we treat each client as an individual.
 We will provide you attentive, high-level, individualized representation.